 Smoke operator guide

 As one of the more consistent defensive operators, Smoke is a really good example of a good operator for newer players to learn.
-They can of course also check out our Rainbow Six Siege guide for tips on move around the battlefield effectively, but his ability is simple to understand and yet tricky to master as it relies on some great timing and staying alive for the late game.
+They can of course also check out our Rainbow Six: Siege guide hub for tips on move around the battlefield effectively, but his ability is simple to understand and yet tricky to master as it relies on some great timing and staying alive for the late game.

 Smoke’s Weapon Loadouts